Jan 9, 2026

 Queue Detection

-Detecting waiting lines and loitering situations.
+Detecting waiting lines and stasis conditions.

 ■ PPE Detection Functions

-Detection of high-visibility clothing such as fluorescent vests.
+Detects high-visibility clothing such as fluorescent vests.

 Protective Clothing

-Detection of specified work clothing or protective gear.
+Detects designated work clothes or protective gear.

-■ Human Behavior Analysis
+■ Behavior Analysis of People

-Falling Detection
+Collapse Detection

-Detecting a person in a fallen state.
+Detects a person in a fallen state.

-Detecting a squatting posture.
+Detects a crouched posture.

-Social Distancing Violation Detection
+Social Distance Violation Detection

 ■ Others

-Access Management System Integration
+Access Control System Integration

 Fire and Alarm System Integration

-Perimeter Intrusion Detection System Integration
+Exterior Intrusion Detection System Integration

-Integrating perimeter sensors to detect intrusions.
+Integrates with perimeter sensors to detect intrusions.

 External Event Integration

-Integrating information from external devices like POS with video.
+Integrates information from external devices like POS with video.

-License Plate Recognition (Watchlist)
+License Plate Recognition (Watch List)

 Custom AI Analysis

-Utilizing user-defined AI models.
+Allows use of user-defined AI models.

 Water Level Detection

-Detecting changes in water levels.
+Detects changes in water levels.

 Offline Analysis

-Executing analysis and search of imported videos.
+Executes analysis and search of imported videos.

 Multi-Camera Object Tracking